Integer-Programming Ensemble of Temporal-Relations Classifiers: The Ensemble Method

-In the objective (\ref{eqn:eqn1}), $\alpha_{i,j}$ is a weight, which throughout this paper is the sum of F1 scores of classifiers suggesting the class.
-Notice that the weights are calculated in the data preparation step, which allows for a wealth of non-linear functions to be explored.
-Contraint (\ref{eqn:eqn2}) expresses mutual exclusivity, which guarantees that only one relation type can be assigned to each arc or TLINK.
-Constraint (\ref{eqn:eqn3}) performs a transitive composition consistency check on each triplet of events, where TLINK $pq$ links events $p$ and $q$, $pr$ links events $p,r$, and $qr$ links events $q,r$.
+Eq.~\eqref{eqn:eqn1} is the objective, which maximises the sum of weights assigning TLINK to relation types.

+Eq.~\eqref{eqn:eqn2} are mutual exclusivity constraints, which guarantee that exactly one relation type is assigned to each TLINK.
+Eq.~\eqref{eqn:eqn3} performs a transitive composition consistency check on each triplet of events $\{l,m,n\}$, where TLINK $(l,m)$ links events $l$ and $m$, $(m,n)$ links events $m$ and $n$, and $(l,n)$ links events $l$ and $n$.
+Finally, Eq.~\ref{eqn:eqn4} are the binary integrality constraints.